JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 [//]: # (title: Support for iOS accessibility features)

-Compose Multiplatform accessibility support for iOS allows people with disabilities to interact with Compose Multiplatform UI as comfortably as with native UIs:
+Compose Multiplatform accessibility support allows people with disabilities to interact with the Compose Multiplatform UI as comfortably as with the native iOS UI:
 * Screen readers and VoiceOver can access the content of the Compose Multiplatform UI.
-* Compose Multiplatform UI supports the same gestures as the native UIs for navigation and interaction.
+* The Compose Multiplatform UI supports the same gestures as the native iOS UI for navigation and interaction.

 This is possible because semantics data produced by Compose APIs is now mapped to native objects and properties that are consumed by iOS Accessibility Services.
 For most interfaces built with Material widgets, this should happen